JPresting/2---Self-Hosted-Infrastructure/oraclecloud-openwebui-selfhost/OracleCloudSetup.md

-# Self-Hosting Open WebUI on Oracle Cloud with Auto-Updates
+# 💎Self-Hosting Open WebUI on Oracle Cloud with Auto-Updates

 A complete guide to set up your own Open WebUI instance on Oracle Cloud using Docker, Nginx, SSL certificates, and automatic updates.